 TABLES

 Table 1: Selection gradient analyses for three traits, flowering phenology, flower number, and shoot height, of the plant G. pneumonanthe in 2010 (N = 2000 plants in 20 populations) and 2011 (N = 1598 plants in 16 populations).
-Results are from linear models with Type II sums of squares, including: A) only linear effects, B) linear effects and interactions and C) linear and quadratic effects.
+Results are from linear models with Type II sums of squares, including: A) only linear effects, B) linear, quadratic and interaction effects.
 All models included effects of population × trait interactions.
-Estimates are given for significant main effects where the population × trait interaction is not significant.
+Estimates from a model without interaction terms are given for significant main effects where the population × trait interaction is not significant.
 Fitness was estimated by the number of intact fruits.
 Traits were standardized and fitness relativized before analyses.